Indonesia jails man who grew marijuana to treat cancer-stricken wife

 3 Min Read

-JAKARTA (Reuters) - An Indonesian court on Borneo island on Wednesday jailed a man for eight months after he grew medicinal marijuana to help ease the pain being suffered by his cancer-stricken wife, who died shortly after his arrest, his lawyer said.
+JAKARTA (Reuters) - An Indonesian court on Borneo island jailed a man on Wednesday for eight months after he grew medicinal marijuana to help ease the suffering of his cancer-stricken wife, who died shortly after his arrest, his lawyer said.

-Indonesia has amongst the strictest drug laws in the world and has been jailing a record number of users and dealers because of what the government says is a drugs emergency facing the country.
+Indonesia, which has drug laws that are among the world's strictest, has been jailing a record number of users and dealers because of what the government says is a drugs emergency facing the country.

-The hardline approach to drugs is broadly popular in the Southeast Asian country, but the story of Fidelis Arie has stirred sympathy and outrage from rights activists.
+The hardline approach to drugs is broadly popular in the Southeast Asian country, but the story of Fidelis Arie Sudewarto has stirred the sympathy and outrage of rights activists.

-The Sanggau district court in West Kalimantan province jailed Arie for eight months and fined him 1 billion rupiah ($75,000), his lawyer Marcelina Lin said by telephone from the court.
-The term was longer than the five months that the prosecution had sought.
+The Sanggau district court in West Kalimantan province jailed Sudewarto for eight months and fined him 1 billion rupiah ($75,000), his lawyer Marcelina Lin said by telephone from the court.
+The term was longer than the five months sought by the prosecution.

-According to his lawyer, the court had found that Arie did not have a permit to use marijuana and had supplied it to another person, although he said the judge accepted that he was not a user or a dealer.
+According to his lawyer, the court had found that Sudewarto did not have a permit to use marijuana and had supplied it to another person, although he said the judge accepted that he was not a user or a dealer.

-Lin said his client, a father of two, had cried on hearing the verdict and was still considering whether to appeal the verdict.
-He is currently being held in the Sanggau Correctional Institute.
+Lin said his client, a father of two, had cried on hearing the verdict and was still considering whether to appeal.
+He is now being held in the Sanggau Correctional Institute.

 The sister of the convicted man, Yohana, also said the family was still weighing up whether he should appeal.